Baking and Vacuum packing

 This control is obtained by shipping and storing sensitive SMD’s in moisture barrier bags.
 They are hermetically sealed and can control the moisture absorption from the ambient environment, thus maintaining the devices in a dry condition until used.

-Our procedures are based on the EIA JEDEC standard JESD22-A112, and International Standard STD020, which define six levels of moisture sensitiveness.
+Our component baking and vacuum packing procedures are based on the EIA JEDEC standard JESD22-A112, and International Standard STD020, which define six levels of moisture sensitiveness.

 At Action Circuits we operate very strict component handling procedures, which incorporate dry packing / moisture control systems to ensure that all device exposure time is recorded.